 Agriculture Production and Forestry

-- The San Mateo County Department of Agriculture and Weights & Measures counted 23 certified farmers markets and 53 certified producers in 2015.
+- The San Mateo County Department of Agriculture and Weights & Measures counted 23 certified farmers markets and 63 certified producers in 2016, a 19% increase in certified producers compared with 2015.

 - There are 16 Community Supported Agriculture (CSA) operations that deliver within the county.

 - The economic viability of farming and the shortage of irrigation water are the primary causes of farmland cessation (Sustaining our Agricultural Bounty, 2011).

 - According to the AgCensus of 2012, the number of small farms increased by 2% to 334 compared to 2007.

 - As of 2013, the production value of fruits and nuts increased by 304% percent since 2001, while acreage has only increase by 144%.
 Whereas, the production value of wine grapes has grown by 548%, and acreage only increased by 252%.

 - Within the nine-county Bay Area, San Mateo has the fourth highest agricultural production value (Aggregating, Distributing, and Marketing Local Foods in San Mateo County, California, 2014).

 - Agricultural production value is quadrupled when considering the multiplier effect (San Mateo County Department of Agriculture, 2011).